longevity-genie/protein_hunter_mcp/README.md

 ## LongevityForest Ecosystem

-This project is part of the **LongevityForest** science agents ecosystem - a set of tools for studying genes and proteins that influence lifespan.
+This project is connected to the **LongevityForest** AI agent repository.
 The ecosystem includes:

-- **longevity-forest**: Multi-agent gene analysis system with specialised bioinformatics agents ([GitHub](https://github.com/longevity-genie/longevity-forest))
+- **longevity-forest**: Multi-agent gene analysis repository with specialised bioinformatics agents ([GitHub](https://github.com/longevity-genie/longevity-forest))
 - **protein_hunter_mcp** (this repository): MCP server for protein structure analysis and protein target selection
-- **cell2sequence4longevity-mcp**: MCP server connecting cellular phenotypes to sequence-level changes in longevity research
+- **cell2sequence4longevity-mcp**: MCP server that wraps our fine-tuning of cell2sequence model to use it for the age prediction.

 Used together, these tools link cellular observations, sequence analysis, and protein structure analysis across multiple biological scales.